resullhuseynli/e-commerce-back-end/README.md

 # E-Commerce Application

 This is a Spring Boot-based e-commerce application that allows users to manage categories, products, and orders.
 The application uses Java, Spring Boot, and Maven for development.
+This is the first Spring Boot Application I made.

 ## Table of Contents